-We blog because we have a passionate and want to share it… Or because we just love writing… Or because we want to learn something new… Or simply because we have something to say!
+We blog because we have a passion and want to share it… Or because we just love writing… Or because we want to learn something new… Or because you want to build something, be it a blog, an email list or a community… Or simply because we have something to say!

 But then one day, something happens that makes us go “Wow”: Something that makes us feel even more excited by and (probably for the first time since we started a blog) really satisfied with the whole blogging adventure.